-Channel catfish will be best in lakes 3, 4, 5, and 7 where one-pound catfish are stocked April through August.
+Channel catfish will be best at lake 7 where one-pound catfish are stocked April through September.
 Lakes where channel catfish greater than 10 pounds are consistently caught include lakes 33 and 35.
 Lake 38 also provides larger catfish.

 Flathead catfish continue to provide high-quality opportunities at Lakes 7 and 33 with fish larger than 20 pounds being present.
 Live bait fished along the rock dams, under logs, and in root wads will produce the best results.

 Muskies will provide fair fishing at Lake 35.
 Spring sampling revealed the highest legal-sized (36") catch rate ever recorded along with muskies up to 46".
 In addition, anglers reported catching muskies up to 41" during 2018.
 Plastic swim baits and bucktail spinners have been most productive.
-Several brush and pallet piles (follow "Crappie brush piles" signs) were added in 2013 to help concentrate muskies.
-More are scheduled for Winter 2015-16.
+Several brush and pallet piles (follow "Crappie brush piles" signs) were added in 2016 to help concentrate muskies.